Things to do in Westbury-on-Severn, Gloucestershire

 The village is well known as it offers several vantage points for watching the Severn Bore when conditions are right.

 It is an amazing tidal wave that courses upriver and surfers and canoeists ride on its crest.

 Present Day Westbury-on-Severn

-This black-and-white timbered building dates back to 1710 and has a traditional rustic interior, a beer garden and an excellent restaurant which is renowned for its Sunday lunches and extensive menu of local favourites.
+This black-and-white timbered building dates back to 1710 and has a traditional rustic interior, a beer garden and an excellent restaurant that is renowned for its Sunday lunches and an extensive menu of local favourites.

 The local housing estate is mostly confined to the south side.
 The High Street overlooks low lying water meadows which run down to the river.